exadel-inc/esl/CONTRIBUTING.md

 2. Click on the "Edit this file" link with a pencil icon in the top right corner of the page
 3. Make a fork of the repository and create a new branch for your changes
 4. Make your changes and check the preview
-5. Click on the "Commit changes" button and crete a fork branch
+5. Click on the "Commit changes" button and create a fork branch
 6. Fill commit message and description
 7. Make sure commit name starts with `docs: ` (or  `docs(esl-*changed module*): `) prefix
 8. Click on the "Propose changes" button